Free 2025-2026 Tax Checklist download your copy

 Before signing any financing agreement, understanding the fine print can save you thousands of dollars and years of regret.
 Healthcare providers often focus solely on monthly payments, missing critical terms that dramatically impact total costs.

-DO read every fee disclosure.
 Origination fees of 2-5% are standard, but some lenders hide additional "processing" or "underwriting" fees that add thousands to your cost.
 A $100,000 loan advertised with “no closing costs” might just mean you don’t pay anything upfront, but fees like origination, processing, and underwriting can still be included and may total $5,000–$10,000.
-Always check what’s baked into the loan.
+Always ask for a full itemized cost breakdown before signing.

-DO calculate total cost of capital, not just monthly payments.
-A loan with lower monthly payments might seem easier to manage.
-But if it includes a large balloon payment at the end, it could end up costing significantly more than a loan with higher monthly payments spread out evenly.
+A loan with lower monthly payments might seem easier to manage, but if it includes a large balloon payment at the end, it could cost significantly more than a loan with higher monthly payments spread evenly.
+Always calculate the total dollars leaving your practice.

-DON'T take "fast cash" without comparing options.
 That same-day approval might cost 3x more than waiting two weeks for a better option.
+Even in a cash crunch, spending 24 hours comparing alternatives can save tens of thousands of dollars over the life of the loan.

 Understanding APR vs. Total Cost in Healthcare